OUTDATED.

 A CHANGING INDUSTRY STANDARD

-Of course, each trend has its own caveats - the more “budget” oriented phone brands eventually started adding these side cameras either just for the sake of them being there, or with weak overall parameters and even weaker processing, rendering them useless.
-In some cases, the main camera would be more capable of doing specific tasks than the side camera designed for it.
+Of course, each trend has its caveats - the more “budget” oriented phone brands eventually started adding these side cameras either just for the sake of them being there or with weak overall parameters and even weaker processing, rendering them useless.
+In some cases, the primary camera would be more capable of doing specific tasks than the side camera designed for it.

-Long story short, we went from having the usual 2 smartphone cameras to sometimes even 5 on one side alone.
-In some cases, they weren’t even designed with various purposes in mind, just for the idea of capturing as much information as possible to be combined into one image.
+Long story short, we went from having the usual two smartphone cameras to sometimes even five on one side alone.
+In some cases, they weren’t even designed with various purposes in mind, to capture as much information as possible to be combined into one image.

 Some companies have even begun experimenting with AI, offloading some of that necessary processing power to automated work, which often results in brighter, sharper images - at the expense of a very “processed” look.
-This leads us up to where we are now.
+So this leads us up to where we are now.

 So, what happened?
 With smartphone brands realizing that a higher camera-to-phone ratio became the industry standard, they had to go back to the drawing board.
-The most recent phone camera trend has ended up becoming less of a gimmick - and more of a direct upgrade to what we are used to.
+As a result, the most recent phone camera trend has ended up becoming less of a gimmick - and more of a direct upgrade to what we are used to.
 We’ll cover a few notable phone model examples below, so feel free to skip past it if the technical stuff is not your cup of tea.

 NOTABLE CAMERA-PHONES